Omarkhaled711/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: a script that prints a number with two decimal places, followed by a new line.
 100-decimal_to_hexadecimal: a script that converts a number stored in variable called DECIMAL from base 10 to base 16
 101-rot13: a script that encodes and decodes text using the rot13 encryption.
+102-odd: prints every odd line starting from the first line